Beyond the Classroom

 essays, personal reflections and creative pieces written by Lander students from all

 disciplines.
 The publication is produced each spring semester by a team

 of student editors who review submissions, choose essays for inclusion

 and edit final selections.
 Submissions can be sent to firstname.lastname@example.org.
-Direct questions to New Voices faculty sponsors: Dr. Lillian Craton and Misty Jameson.
+Direct questions to New Voices faculty sponsors: Dr. Misty Jameson, Dr. Andrew Jameson and Dr. Amy England.

 For now, check out archived issues of the publication here:

 Awards are granted annually to outstanding university students from all disciplines during a ceremony each spring.
 The following are awards presented by the university's Department of English and Foreign Languages:

 The English Discipline Award is granted annually for outstanding scholarship exhibited in English courses at Lander University.

 The French Discipline Award is given annually by the French faculty to an outstanding student of French based on scholarship and on dedication to the discipline.